Skip to main content

 Procedure

-Confidentiality for students
+Confidentiality for participants

 The Blueprint website uses persistent cookies to collect information about people’s browser sessions and website usage.
 These do not collect personal information, and so this has no impact on the privacy of people visiting the website.